-Here are some of the common elderly scams along with tips on how to protect your aging loved ones from falling victim to fraud.
+Here are some of the common financial scams along with tips on how to protect your aging loved ones from falling victim to fraud.

 Common Senior Citizen Scams

-Here are some of the most common scams targeted at seniors:
+Here are some of the most common types of scams targeted at seniors:

 - Medicare Scams: Scammers may pose as Medicare representatives and ask for personal information, like Social Security numbers, claiming that they need to verify their identity or update their records.
-In reality, scammers are trying to steal your loved one’s identity to commit identify theft or another form of fraud.
+In reality, these con artists are trying to steal your loved one’s identity to commit identify theft or another form of fraud.

 - Grandparent Scams: A scammer may call an older adult and pretend to be their grandchild, claiming they are in trouble and need money immediately.
 The caller may say they need the money to cover bail, hospital bills, or travel expenses.
 The scammer may ask the older person to wire money or send gift cards, which will then be impossible to trace.